 - Accessibility options, from steps to rails, for physical therapy clients with mobility limitations

-- Modular construction which permits custom sizing to adapt to existing spaces
+Modular construction permits custom sizing to adapt to existing spaces

-- A compact footprint which is ideal for privacy and for one-on-one sessions, as required for Medicare eligibility.
+A compact footprint is ideal for privacy and for one-on-one sessions, as required for Medicare eligibility.

 Consider any of these suggested programming options to broaden your therapy pool's clientele.
 With some clever planning and sensitivity to your local market, you can use your therapy pool to grow your physical therapy facility's revenue from a steady stream of athletic, wellness-minded clients.

 In addition to one-on-one aquatic physical therapy, your Endless Pools therapy pool can provide a range of services for a diverse audience base.
 To start your pool revenue flowing, consider some of these programming options among your physical therapy marketing strategies.